ibm-functions/composer/docs/COMBINATORS.md

 has a single field named `value` of type array.
 The elements of the array are the output parameter objects for the branches in order.

+Error results from the branches are included in the array of results like normal results.
+In particular, an error result from a branch does not interrupt the parallel execution of the other branches.
+Moreover, since errors results are nested inside an output parameter object with a single `value` field, an error from a branch does not trigger the execution of the current error handler.
+The caller should walk the array and decide if and how to handle errors.

 The `composer.let` variables in scope at the `parallel` combinator are in scope in the branches.
 But each branch has its own copy of the execution context.
 Variable mutations in one branch are not reflected in other branches or in the